DrewML/dotcomblog/posts/[2023-6-24]making-a-slow-test-faster-featuring-styled-components-and-testing-library.md

 - Ecommerce app for grocery chain, built using React 17
 - Unit tests are run in Jest, and most React tests are written using `react-testing-library` (and its constituent parts like `user-event`)
 - App is pretty typical, using a lot of well-known tools from JavaScript land (`styled-components`, `apollo-client`, `react-router`, etc).
-- App is a few years old, and has had close to 100 unique contributors
+- App is a few years old, and has had close to 100 unique contributors (so testing patterns proliferate once added)

 ## Our Test Case